Implementation Science Clinical Trials

 Implementation Science Trials at a Glance

-14 actively recruiting trials for implementation science are listed on ClinicalTrialsFinder across 6 cities in 5 countries.
-The largest study group is Not Applicable with 14 trials, with the heaviest enrollment activity in Salt Lake City, Madison, and Baltimore.
-Lead sponsors running implementation science studies include Chestnut Health Systems, Children's Hospital of Fudan University, and Basque Health Service.
+19 actively recruiting trials for implementation science are listed on ClinicalTrialsFinder across 6 cities in 6 countries.
+The largest study group is Not Applicable with 18 trials, with the heaviest enrollment activity in Omaha, Salt Lake City, and Eugene.
+Lead sponsors running implementation science studies include Chestnut Health Systems, University of Nebraska, and Children's Hospital of Fudan University.

 Browse implementation science trials by phase